Down-set thresholds: Introduction

 We now turn to a discussion of the sharpness of Theorem~\ref{thm:informal}, as well as its proof.
 For the down-set $\cT$ of triangle-free graphs on the vertex set $[n]$, it is an easy exercise to show that $p_c(\cT) = \Theta(1/n)$; see~\citep{AS}, for instance.
 Thus, the heart of the matter is to establish that $q(\cT) = \Omega(1/\sqrt{n})$ (along with a similar bound for $q_f(\cT)$).
 Therefore, writing $e(H)$ for the number of edges in a graph $H$, we restrict ourselves to proving the following. \begin{theorem} There exists a universal $\delta>0$ such that the following holds for all sufficiently large $n \in \N$.
 If $\cH$ is a collection of graphs on $[n]$, and

-then there is a triangle-free graph $G$ on $[n]$ sharing at least one edge with each $H\in\cH$. \end{theorem} A certificate $\cG$ for the expectation-threshold $q(\cT)$ is just a collection of graphs on $[n]$ which contains all triangle-free graphs on $[n]$.
+then there is a triangle-free graph $G$ on $[n]$ sharing at least one edge with each $H\in\cH$. \end{theorem} A certificate $\cG$ witnessing the expectation-threshold $q(\cT)$ is just a collection of graphs on $[n]$ that together cover all the triangle-free graphs on $[n]$.
 Taking $\cH$ to be the collection of complements of graphs in $\cG$, we see that Theorem~\ref{theorem:triangle-free-existence} is equivalent to the fact that $q(\cT) = \Omega(1/\sqrt{n})$.
 As we shall see in Section~\ref{sec:frac}, the proof of Theorem~\ref{theorem:triangle-free-existence}, with very minor alterations, also allows us to prove that $q_f(\cT) = \Omega(1/\sqrt{n})$, but we focus on $q(\cT)$ and Theorem~\ref{theorem:triangle-free-existence} to keep the presentation simple.

 Both Theorems~\ref{thm:informal} and~\ref{theorem:triangle-free-existence} are best-possible up to logarithmic factors.
 As we shall see in Section~\ref{sec:unicov}, the machinery of hypergraph containers~\citep{cont1, cont2} quickly demonstrates that $q(\cT) = O(\log n / \sqrt{n})$, and a slightly more careful calculation using the Ramsey number upper bound of $r(3,k) = O(k^2/\log k)$ of Ajtai--Koml\'{o}s--Szemer\'{e}di~\citep{AKSRamsey} shows that in fact $q(\cT) = O(\sqrt{\log n/ n})$.
-This in turn demonstrates that the conclusion of Theorem~\ref{theorem:triangle-free-existence} need not hold if the $1/\sqrt{n}$ in the exponent in~\eqref{equation:prob-assumption} is replaced with anything growing faster than $\sqrt{\log n/ n}$.
+This in turn demonstrates that the conclusion of Theorem~\ref{theorem:triangle-free-existence} need not hold if the $\sqrt{1/n}$ in the exponent in~\eqref{equation:prob-assumption} is replaced with anything growing faster than $\sqrt{\log n/ n}$.

 We also remark that \cref{theorem:triangle-free-existence} immediately reproduces the Ramsey number lower bound of $r(3,k) = \Omega(k^2/\log^2 k)$; recall that $r(3,k)$ is the least integer $n$ for which each triangle-free graph on $n$ vertices has independence number at least $k$.
 The aforementioned lower bound was proved independently by Erd\H{o}s~\citep{Erdos} and Spencer~\citep{Spencer} (but is of course superseded by Kim's~\citep{KimRamsey} tour de force bound of $r(3,k) = \Omega(k^2/\log k)$, which gives the correct asymptotic growth rate).
 Indeed, for $C> 0$ large enough, taking $\cH$ to be the collection of all cliques of size $C\sqrt{n} \log n$ on $[n]$, we see that